gitter-badger/jcoderli.github.io/journal/vacations/2016/las-vegas/day1.md

 ### 13:52

 The water is running out.
 The food supply is diminishing.
 Help.
 Just kidding ;).
 But, in all honesty, it's getting very boring in here.
 I might listen to some P!ATD, but even then I'll still be bored.
-I did bring soe trinkets, but that won't really help me that much.
+I did bring some trinkets, but that won't really help me that much.
 We picked up mom and now we're going on a highway.
 It's so hot outside, I'm pretty sure I'm going to get a tan on the left side of my face.
 As a joke, if I'm going to get tanned, cut out a piece of paper that reads "Help" and it'll leave my skin unburnt and it'll read help.
 We're parking now at a lot.
 In the mornings, it's usually freezing, but in the afternoon, whoo, hot af.
 And it's even late December!

 The sitemap is done now!